Licensed conveyancers are specialists in property law, working on behalf of clients buying or selling property in

 - basic IT skills.

-Previous work experience gained at a solicitor's practice, property developers, building society or bank - particularly in the role of a legal secretary or chartered legal executive - can be advantageous, though isn't essential.
+Previous work experience gained at a solicitor's practice, property developers, building society or bank can be helpful.
+Experience of working as a legal secretary or chartered legal executive is particularly advantageous, though not essential.

 However, before you're able to apply for your first qualifying licence to practice as a CLC lawyer, you'll need to complete 1,200 hours of practical experience.